Optimised Trotter Decompositions for Classical and Quantum Computing: Numerical experiments

 The order of the remaining $n\neq 4$ schemes offers fewer surprises.
-Quite expectedly, the 2nd order decompositions are good at minimal computational effort, they are quickly outperformed by the 6th order schemes (Blanes and Moan~\eqref{eq:10-blanes6} being better than Suzuki, sec.~\ref{sec:suzuki6}), which again yield to the 8th order schemes at very small time steps.
-As explained in \Cref{sec:very_high_orders}, the order $n=8$ decompositions are constructed from order $n=6$ decompositions using Suzuki's method~\eqref{eq:construct_higher_order} and the version starting out with Blanes and Moan's 6th order scheme is clearly superior to the canonical one starting out with Suzuki's scheme.
+Quite expectedly, the 2nd order decompositions are good at minimal computational effort, they are quickly outperformed by the 6th order schemes (Blanes and Moan~\eqref{eq:10-blanes6} being better than Suzuki, sec.~\ref{sec:suzuki6}, better than Yoshida~\eqref{eq:7-yoshida}), which again yield to the 8th order schemes at very small time steps.
+As explained in \Cref{sec:very_high_orders}, the order $n=8$ decompositions apart from Morales et al.~\eqref{eq:17-morales} are constructed from order $n=6$ decompositions using Suzuki's method~\eqref{eq:construct_higher_order} and the version starting out with Blanes and Moan's 6th order scheme is clearly superior to the canonical one starting out with Suzuki's scheme.
 The Taylor expansion outperforms all the polynomial decompositions by many orders of magnitude, practically over the complete range of time steps that yield any kind of useful results.
 The only exception from the behaviour predicted by the theoretical efficiency is that Verlet~\eqref{eq:1-leap-frog} and Omelyan~\eqref{eq:2-omelyan2} have practically identical errors.
 Again, this is explained by the more favourable error accumulation of Verlet's decomposition as shown in the bottom left panel of figure~\ref{fig:err_const_dt}.

 For more than two stages (all but the top left panels of figs.~\ref{fig:err_const_t_ord4} and~\ref{fig:err_const_t_ord_rest}) the picture does not change dramatically.
 As a general rule, the error of the non-unitary schemes decreases while the error of the unitary schemes increases, but for some more than for others.
 This broadens the gap between non-unitary and unitary decompositions and it makes the unitary schemes move closer together.
-The only change worth mentioning explicitly, is that for many stages $\Lambda\sim L$ Suzuki's 4th order decomposition features such a favourable error accumulation (top right panel of fig.~\ref{fig:err_const_dt}) that it outperforms all the other unitary schemes.
+There are only two changes worth mentioning explicitly.
+For many stages $\Lambda\sim L$ Suzuki's 4th order decomposition features such a favourable error accumulation (top right panel of fig.~\ref{fig:err_const_dt}) that it outperforms all the other unitary schemes.
+Similarly, Morales et al.'s 8th order has very favourable behaviour in the case of many stages, significantly outperforming the elevated 8th order `BM6+S' scheme and even all the 6th order decompositions.